Where Should I Live?

 Los Angeles, California

-Warm weather is a constant in Los Angeles, where the average temperature is between 60 and 75 degrees Fahrenheit year round.
-Expect hotter temperatures in the summer and slightly cooler ones in the winter (though it rarely gets colder than 50 degrees Fahrenheit).
-Los Angeles also has an active nightlife, a diverse culinary scene and quality schools.
+Temperatures in Los Angeles typically range between 60 and 75 degrees Fahrenheit year round.
+Expect hotter temperatures in the summer and slightly cooler ones in the winter, though it rarely gets colder than 50 degrees Fahrenheit.

 Where to go for cold weather